awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-network-interface.md

 # AWS::EC2::NetworkInterface<a name="aws-resource-ec2-network-interface"></a>

-Describes a network interface in an Elastic Compute Cloud \(EC2\) instance for AWS CloudFormation\.
+Describes a network interface in an Amazon EC2 instance for AWS CloudFormation\.

 ## Syntax<a name="aws-resource-ec2-network-interface-syntax"></a>